The stars fell wrong.The stars fell wrong.

 "It's a child."

 Words died.
-Only the baby's breath, soft and steady, as the light faded to nothing.
+Only the baby's breath, small and measured, as the light faded to nothing.

 Varn's eyes never left Torven's face.
 When he spoke, each word came out like breaking ice.
 "Your choice.
 Your burden."